-Use of proceeds We expect to receive net proceeds of approximately US\$119.53 million from this offering, based on an assumed initial public offering price of US\$18.00 per ADS, the midpoint of the estimated public offering price range shown on the front cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, assuming the underwriters do not exercise their over-allotment option.
+Use of proceeds We expect to receive net proceeds of approximately US\$126.37 million from this offering, based on the initial public offering price of US\$19.00 per ADS, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, assuming the underwriters do not exercise their over-allotment option.
 We plan to use the net proceeds of this offering for (i) approximately 95% for research and development, among which approximately 26% for ADG106 clinical development, approximately 26% for both ADG126 and ADG116 clinical development, and approximately 43% for our technical and platform development and development of our preclinical candidates, and (ii) approximately 5% for working capital and other general corporate purposes.
 See "Use of Proceeds."
 Lockup We, our directors, executive officers, key employees and existing shareholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of, directly or indirectly, any of ADSs or ordinary shares or securities convertible into or exercisable or exchangeable for ADSs or ordinary shares for a period of 180 days after the date of this prospectus.
 See "Shares Eligible for Future Sale" and "Underwriting" for more information.
 Nasdaq trading symbol ADAG.
-Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on , 2021.
+Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on February 11, 2021.
 Depositary JPMorgan Chase Bank, N.A.
 Risk factors See "Risk Factors" and other information included in this prospectus for discussions of the risks relating to investing in the ADSs.
 You should carefully consider these risks before deciding to invest in the ADSs.